MKAbdElrahman/MKAbdElrahman.github.io/content/posts/head-first-software-architecture-and-design.md

 ---
-title: "Software Architecture Vs. Desgin"
+title: "Software Architecture Vs. Design"
 date: "2024-03-27"
 description: "The line between architecture and design can sometimes be blurry.
 Understanding the difference, however, is crucial for determining who should make key decisions throughout a project."
 tags: [Software Architecture]